 And I think the dress came out quite nice.

-The bodice pattern was based on my base pattern which I also used for this dress.
-I shortened it in the waist, made the neckline wider and deeper and overcut the shoulders a little bit.
+The bodice pattern was based on my personal basic pattern which I also used for this dress.
+I shortened the waist, widened the neckline and also made it deeper and overcut the shoulders a little bit.
 I also made the armhole a bit wider for more comfort.
 The rest was draped on my mannequin and myself and I used up almost all of my fabric.

 I wore the dress last year at castle Halbturn in lower austria.
 I visited the castle mainly to see the Empress Elisabeth exhibition but I knew I could make some pictues there.